OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Coincidence Time Difference Selector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Responsible for selecting events based on the time difference between input signals.
-Below is an example of how to configure it in a macro file:
+This module reprocesses the list of coincidences and applies a cut on the time difference between two Singles forming the coincidence, i. e. appalling a cut tighter than coincidence time window selected by coincidence sorter.